 In addition, Sybill even captures each participant’s level of engagement through various phases in the call to provide further insight into the most interesting and boring parts of the conversation, and how you should follow up with people.

-Otter.ai is known for its user-friendly transcription services, offering a low word error rate and a decent speaker identification system.
+Otter.ai is popular for its easy-to-use transcription services, with accurate word recognition and a good speaker identification system.
 It has built a reputation for being reliable and generally crash-free.
 It also allows users to edit the transcripts or re-assign speakers.

 Sybill provides high-quality transcription as well, with a strong focus on capturing context and important information from sales calls.
 It allows users to specify common keywords prevalent in their industry or company conversations to get even better at capturing those.